nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 ### AMOTA and AMOTP metrics
 Our main metrics are the AMOTA and AMOTP metrics developed in \[2\].
-These are integrals over the MOTA/MOTP curves using `n`-point interpolation (`n` to be determined).
+These are integrals over the MOTA/MOTP curves using `n`-point interpolation (`n = 40`).
-Similar to the detection challenge, we drop points with `recall < 0.1` (not shown in the equation), as these are typically noisy.
+Similar to the detection challenge, we do not include points with `recall < 0.1` (not shown in the equation), as these are typically noisy.

 - **AMOTA** (average multi object tracking accuracy):
 Average over the MOTA \[3\] metric (see below) at different recall thresholds.